AkakpoErnest/Interchain-Nexus/README.md

 ## 🚀 Project Overview

 Interchain Nexus is an epic blockchain quest where players can mint unique Pioneer NFTs representing different blockchain ecosystems.
 Each Pioneer represents a specific blockchain network and has unique characteristics, artwork, and metadata.
+The game features specialized smart contracts deployed across multiple blockchain networks, each with unique functionality and game mechanics.

 ### 🎯 Key Features